jspm/jspm.org/docs/guide.md

 * `--node` informs jspm that we are building for the Node.js resolution environment, using Node.js builtins and not following any `package.json` `"browser"` mappings.
 * `--exclude-deps` will exclude the local `package.json` `"dependencies"` from the build, so that these dependencies are still shared and version-managed by the library consumers.
 * Passing `-d .` will build to the current folder creating a single, built `library.js`.
 For multiple entry points you may wish to output to the `dist/` folder.
-* `-f commonjs` sets the output module format as CommonJS so that the library can be supported in Node.js without `--experimental-modules`, which is still important for compatibility.
+* `-f commonjs` sets the output module format as CommonJS so that the library is supported in Node.js without `--experimental-modules`, which is still important for compatibility.

 The `package.json` `"main"` can then be set to the built file for publishing via `jspm publish`.